Just like all mechanical types of equipment in this world, cars are also liable to damage.

 6. Faulty Fuel Injectors

 Fuel injectors introduce fuel into the combustion chamber.
-They do this by sending in fuel at high-pressures, much like a spray.
+They do this by sending in fuel at high-pressure, much like a spray.
 They need to spray the precise amount of fuel into the chamber for combustion to happen.
-If there is even a slight miscalculation the combustion cycle can get disrupted and that can result in loss of power and in the worst case scenario broken cams or pistons.
+If there is even a slight miscalculation, the combustion cycle can get disrupted and that can result in loss of power and in the worst case scenario broken cams or pistons.

 7. Weak Fuel Pump

 The fuel pump delivers fuel from the fuel tank to the engine.
 The fuel pump has to be powerful enough to be able to send the fuel at high pressure.
-If the pressure is low the fuel injectors will not be able to spray the correct amount of fuel into the combustion chamber and that will result in a loss of power.
+If the pressure is low, the fuel injectors will not be able to spray the correct amount of fuel into the combustion chamber and that will result in a loss of power.

-A faulty fuel pump will not pose problems at low speeds but when you are looking for quick acceleration you might be left wanting.
+A faulty fuel pump will not pose problems at low speeds but when you are looking for quick acceleration, you might be left wanting.
 Fuel pumps usually have a long life so checking the fuel pump on your car shouldn’t be your first action.

 8. Worn Spark Plugs

 There are so many parts in an engine that are interconnected that if one goes bad you won’t be able to pinpoint the exact part that is faulty and that could lead to a long diagnosis.
-Loss of power when accelerating is one such problem that requires you to check all the relevant parts of an engine.
+Loss of power when accelerating is one such problem that requires you check all the relevant parts of an engine.